 - A description of the linked-to page, capitalized like ordinary text instead of a title.

 Is the surrounding text a factor?

 In the past, Google has considered using the text surrounding a link for rating the resource’s relevance.
 Their “Ranking based on reference contexts” patent, filed in 2004, describes a system which “analyzes a portion of the first document associated with the reference, identifies a rare word (or words) from the portion, creates a context identifier based on the rare word(s), and ranks the second document based on the context identifier.”

-To simplify, Google was tinkering with a system which would recognize what a link placed in a text file is pointing to, based on the text which is surrounding that link.
+To simplify, Google was tinkering with a system that would recognize what a link placed in a text file is pointing to, based on the text surrounding that link.

 Because of that, the only piece of advice that we can refer to is what can be found in the Google documentation: use anchor text that directly corresponds to what the linked page is about.

 Which anchor text type should you use?